speedruncomorg/api/version1/pagination.md

 # Pagination

 Collections like runs, games or users do not return all elements at once, but are limited to a certain number per request.
-By default, you get **20 elements** per request, but you can inscrease this limit **up to 200**.
+By default, you get **20 elements** per request, but you can increase this limit **up to 200**.

 Collections will not only have a ``data`` element, but also a ``pagination`` element in their JSON